Plane crash in Philadelphia: What we know after Learjet goes down in huge explosion

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-An air ambulance carrying a pediatric patient, their escort and four crew members crashed into a busy residential area of northeast Philadelphia Friday, erupting in a fireball.
+An medical jet carrying a young girl, her mother and four crew members crashed into a busy residential area of northeast Philadelphia Friday, erupting in a fireball.

-The aircraft came down just after 6 p.m. local time near the Roosevelt Mall, damaging several homes and vehicles.
-Shocking footage showed a large mushroom-shaped fireball shooting into the sky.
+The aircraft came down just after 6pm local time near the Roosevelt Mall, damaging half a dozen homes and a number of vehicles.
+Shocking footage showed a large mushroom-shaped fireball shooting into the sky upon the plane’s impact.

+There are no survivors, Philadelphia Mayor Cherelle L Parker told reporters during a news conference on Saturday.
+One person who was in a nearby car also perished in the accident.
+Nineteen people were transported to area hospitals.

 City law enforcement quickly declared the crash a “major incident” and urged residents to stay away from the area.